AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/CAEXPathBuilder/IsValidAttributeReferenceID.md

 CAEXPathBuilder.IsValidAttributeReferenceID Method
 ==================================================
-AutomationML 2.1 APIDetermines whether the ID is valid to be used in an attribute mirror reference.
+Determines whether the ID is valid to be used in an attribute mirror reference.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)